sajjadGG/book-python/basics/control-flow/exception.rst

 * ``try`` is required and then one of the others blocks

     >>> try:
-    ...     # try to execute
+    ...     'try to execute'
-    ...     pass
     ... except Exception:
-    ...     # what to do if exception occurs
+    ...     'what to do if exception occurs'
-    ...     pass
     ... else:
-    ...     # what to do if no exception occurs
+    ...     'what to do if no exception occurs'
-    ...     pass
     ... finally:
-    ...     # What to do either if exception occurs or not ...     pass
+    ...
+'What to do either if exception occurs or not'

 Catch single exception: